Below is the Ducati Multistrada 1100 and 1100 S maintenance schedule and service intervals — sourced from the owner’s manual.

 The Ducati Multistrada 1100 was Ducati’s second in the series, after the Multistrada 1000DS was launched in 2003.

 The controversial styling of the Multistrada 1100 was much the same as the Multistrada 1000.
-It was reviled at the time (many called it “the ugliest Ducati ever”… to be fair, like saying “the least attractive supermodel”), but has aged well, and is now somewhat of a collector’s item, especially in S trim.
+It was not too well received at the time, but has aged well, and is now somewhat of a collector’s item, especially in S trim.

 The same basic motor was used in the Ducati Monster 1100 and the Ducati Hypermotard 1100.
 In fact, the same basic block (with updated electronics) is used in the Ducati Scrambler 1100 today.